Lenten Rose Helleborus orientalis

 -

 Lenten rose is easy to grow, requiring only a shady location and well-drained, moist soil with a neutral to alkaline pH.
-Growing 12 to 18 inches tall and wide, it will do best where it receives winter sunlight but is protected from the wind.
+It will do best where it receives winter sunlight but is protected from the wind.
 It is intolerant of bright winter sun and high temperatures but is resistant to damage by deer browsing.
+To promote new foliage, cut back the flowering stems once the blooming has been completed.
+Propagate by division of the clumps in the spring or from seeds.

-Use this plant in a border front, on patios, in containers, or other protected, shady spots, such as a woodland garden.
+Use this plant in a border front, on patios, in containers, or in other protected, shady spots, such as a woodland garden.
 It is an excellent choice for a late winter blooming display.
+Pollinators will benefit from the nectar of these early-blooming flowers.

 Quick ID Hints: